jordiv/jordi-marfeel/README.md

 Take note that I'm not fluent in ansible, I did the best I could reading documentation by myself in 1 night, I'm sure it can be done better.
 Even doing the pre-setting on aws (vpcs, sg, keys, iams,...).

-I've set up this repo the best way I could preserving some "logic" to be nice to read fast.
+I've set up this repo the best way I could preserving some "logic" to be nice for reading fast.

+I did not had access to create IAM roles and assign the correct policy, so one thing I consider really harmful is to keep AWS credentials inside an ec2.
+Haproxy script requires those set up.

 ## Questions Answered